 Humans are wired for touch.
 Beginning in infancy, we discover our world this way.
 Emerging research on touch shows how wide an effect it has on our social and emotional development.

 Our society has developed a variety of responses and judgements to touching.
 Even in North America, where touch happens less than in other cultures, it has been found that its effects are still profound.
 Our need for touch seems to be hard-wired into our biological systems.
 Humans can (up to 78% of the time) accurately communicate six common emotions by using touch only including anger, fear, disgust, love, gratitude, sympathy.
 This is the same accuracy as we have when decoding facial and verbal expressions of emotions.

 What do we mean by positive touch?
 Positive touches are fun, caring or helpful.
 Positive touch, additionally, provides a physical cue for connection - both for the sender and the receiver.

 STRESS & ANXIETY

 Babies prefer social interactions that include touch.
-And those that receive physical contact are more secure and calm.
+Those babies that receive physical contact are more secure and calm.

 People who are “touch-deprived” are more depressed, get sick more often and demonstrate more violence and drug misuse.
 There is a physiological effect when pressure receptors in the skin are touched that is biologically linked with immune function and mental health.

 Studies with mothers who suffer from depression have shown significant benefits of massage for both themselves and their babies.
 Levels of maternal depression decreased following a 12 week trial of receiving massages from their partners.
 There were additional benefits for the baby.
 In addition, infants of depressed mothers who received massage therapy became more responsive, gained more weight and showed greater soothability.